-Some people believe that gotu kola may help heal wounds, improve cognition, and lower blood pressure.
+Some believe gotu kola may help heal wounds, improve cognition, and lower blood pressure.
+However, there is little evidence of the benefits of gotu kola, and taking supplements can cause several side effects.

 Despite the herb’s long history of use, very few clinical studies have found that gotu kola supplements have health benefits.
 People who take these supplements likely rely on anecdotal evidence.